SockNastre/BethesdaSoftworksArchive-MorrowindXBox/README.md

 A: Simply drag your 'Data'/'Data Files' folder onto the Packer CLI executable and it will pack it into a BSA which will work on XBox.

 Q: _Can this repack the game's main BSA?_
 A: Yes.
-This seems to be the only way to load additional content via a BSA for Morrowind XBox.
+Repacking the game's main BSA seems to be the only way to load additional content via a BSA for Morrowind XBox.

-Q: _Should I pack BSAs for PC with this?_
+Q: _Can I pack BSAs for PC with this?_
 A: Yes although I reccommend for PC to use another tool like [bsapack](https://github.com/xyzz/bsapack).
 This tool can pack for PC Morrowind perfectly fine.

 Q: _Why is BSA Browser able to read the BSA's file names that I just packed?
 Shouldn't there be no name table?_